EYOINC/Statement-of-Facts/README.md

 FACT 2.
 How planets are really formed
 FACT 3.
 The equation to cure all diseases
 FACT 4.
 Your Soul is Virtious
 FACT 6.
-Follow your (SOUL) or conchens, To gain needed virtue, or buy VirtueCoin from me for Virtue.
+Follow your (SOUL) or conscience, To gain needed virtue, or buy VirtueCoin from me for Virtue.
 FACT 7.
 I will make virtuecoin, actually Virtious by using the money paid by yall to save the earth.( $20 a coin, per person / Every person, Every Soul ) Hopefully everyone contributes so they gain virtue.
 The contribution makes your soul Virtious.
 Because nothings more virtious than saving the planet you live on.
 (Virtuecoin reference)